 For people with existing home loans, it’s time to check whether you are getting a good deal from your lender.
 If not, ring them to negotiate a lower rate and be prepared to shop around if they won’t budge.

 If you do secure a rate cut, consider making the same monthly loan repayments to repay your mortgage faster.
-Or you could use the cash you free up to pay down debts with higher interest charges, such as credit cards.
+Or you could use the cash you Complimentary up to pay down debts with higher interest charges, such as credit cards.

 The outlook for savers